 Caldwell is a medium-sized city located in the state of Idaho.
-With a population of 51,686 people and six constituent neighborhoods, Caldwell is the sixth largest community in Idaho.
-Caldwell has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+With a population of 53,149 people and six constituent neighborhoods, Caldwell is the sixth largest community in Idaho.
+Much of the housing stock in Caldwell was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Caldwell economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Caldwell, where the median household income is $41,048.00.

 Unlike some cities, Caldwell isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Caldwell are a mix of both white- and blue-collar jobs.
 Overall, Caldwell is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Caldwell who work in office and administrative support (16.11%), sales jobs (8.16%), and personal care services (6.02%).